ExploreNcrack/HackerRank/Circular_Array_Rotation/README.md

 The first line contains **3** space-separated integers, **n**, **k**, and **q**, respectively.
 <br />The second line contains **n** space-separated integers, where each integer **i** describes array element a<sub>i</sub> (where 0≤i<n).
 <br />Each of the **q** subsequent lines contains a single integer denoting **m**.
+## Output Format
+For each query, print the value of the element at index **m** of the rotated array on a new line.